-Invited sessions feature presenters who have been specially invited to present on a topic by the Convention Program Committee, a Special Interest Group (SIG), or a Specialty Certification Board.
+As you browse the program, you will notice that some sessions feature presenters who have been specially invited to present on a topic by the Convention Program Committee, a Special Interest Group (SIG), or a Specialty Certification Board.
 Some Invited Sessions are a collaborative effort and are jointly developed by a combination of those entities.

-The Call for Co-Chairs has closed.
-ASHA seeks qualified and excited individuals to share responsibility for the development and management of the education program for the ASHA Convention.
-The call to serve as a 2022 Convention Program Co-Chair will open in January 2020.
+The 2023 Call for Co-Chairs has closed.
+ASHA seeks qualified and enthusiastic individuals to share responsibility for the development and management of the education program for the ASHA Convention.
+The Call for Co-Chairs for the 2024 ASHA Convention in Dallas, Texas will open in January 2022.